hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 ##### Libraries Selection

-The librares selection section indicates the spefici versions of each library you want to be used in the brand new app:
+The librares selection section indicates the specific versions of each library you want to use in the brand new app:

 - `springbootversion`: The Spring Boot version for your brand new project.
 - `hotrodversion`: The HotRod version for your brand new project.